Surrey, British Columbia: History

-Current transportation network
+Transportation network

 The R1 King George Blvd provides frequent bus service between Newton, Guildford and Surrey City Centre.

 An Expo Line train at King George station; service to Downtown Vancouver begins at this station.

 Public transit in Surrey, as with the rest of Metro Vancouver, is operated by TransLink, which provides frequent bus service throughout Surrey, and to other Metro Vancouver municipalities.
 Metro Vancouver's metropolitan rail system, SkyTrain, provides Surrey with an Expo Line service to Downtown Vancouver via four stations: Scott Road, Gateway, Surrey Central, and King George.

 The Canadian National Railway, Canadian Pacific Railway, BNSF Railway, and Southern Railway of British Columbia have trackage running through Surrey.

 Vancouver International Airport is located 28 km west of Surrey.
 Vancouver International Airport offers direct daily service to destinations in Canada, North America, Europe, and Asia.

 Bellingham International Airport is located 32 km south of Surrey, and offers connections to Seattle, Las Vegas, and Hawaii.

 Abbotsford International Airport is located 24 km east of Surrey, and offers daily flights to Calgary and Edmonton.

 The R6 Scott Rd provides frequent bus service between Scott Road Skytrain Station and Newton Exchange.

 Seaport facilities are available at the Fraser River Docks.

 Future transportation

 Funding a light rail transit (LRT) line linking both Newton and Guildford with Surrey City Centre was agreed to by both BC's provincial government and the federal government.
 The project was unpopular, and after electing a new mayor and council in October 2018, who had run on a platform to cancel the LRT line in favour of extending the existing SkyTrain line to Langley, made it their first order of business.

 TransLink's Mayors' Council, who has the ultimate authority over the project, responded to this decision by indefinitely suspending work on the light rail project.
 In July 2019, a 7 km Expo Line extension from King George station to 166 Street and Fraser Highway in Fleetwood was approved and is estimated to be completed by 2025.
-However, the plan is now to take the SkyTrain the entire way to Langley in one phase by 2028.
+The plan in 2021 was to take the SkyTrain the entire way to Langley in one phase by 2028.